 A meal of pancakes for breakfast will instantly brighten your mood and make your tummy happy.
 You can share, hog them, or surprise someone with pancakes in bed.
 You can’t go wrong with pancakes, which is why they are just so right!

 Sweet or savory

-Whether you like your pancakes made with a dash of cinnamon and topped with strawberries or cooked plain and topped with caviar or bacon, there’s a pancake that appeals to your taste buds.
+Do you like your pancakes made with a dash of cinnamon and topped with strawberries, cooked plain and topped with caviar or bacon, or corn meal pancakes?
+No matter your preference, there’s a pancake that appeals to your taste buds.

 Sometimes, when we go out to eat, we don’t want to be challenged.
 We crave the taste of the familiar and nothing's more familiar than the taste of a good ol’ pancake with maple syrup on top.